Training Methods

 THE NUTS AND BOLTS

-There are four phases to each dog’s training program at CPI.
+There are four phases to each dog’s protection training program at CPI.

 The first is foundational training.
 This is essential regardless of whether a dog is untitled and has only begun training in a European dog sport and has earned titles in basic obedience and protection (sport of Schutzhund) or has earned advanced working titles such as in the French Ring or Belgian Ring Sports.